World Health Day: Celebrating Health

 Key#5: Use safe water and raw materials

-World Health Day this year is all about alerting everyone around the world about the importance of safe food for health and prevention of diseases.
+World Celebrating Health day this year is all about alerting everyone around the world about the importance of safe food for health and prevention of diseases.
 Every person has a part to play on their own, whether it is someone working in the government sector, as a health practitioner or someone working in the farm business or somebody distributing food items.
-Each of these individuals must be aware of their performance in regards to food safety.
+Each of these individuals must be aware of their performance in regards to food safety – Celebrating Health.

 The aim of the campaign is to:

 • Incentivize governments to increase and improve food safety through public awareness campaigns and highlight their ongoing actions in this area

 • Motivate and urge purchasers to guarantee the sustenance on their plate is safe (ask questions, check labels, follow hygiene tips)